garysoed/protoboard/styleguide.md

   - Public Constants
   - Public Static Methods
 - All attributes have to be private.
 They can only be exposed publicly through getters and setters.
+- String constants have to be refered by reference only.

+# JS Doc styles

 # Tests